South Africa Itinerary Ideas From A Local

 During the summer of 2014, I met Silas through a coworker when I went to a party.
 Since leaving South Africa, Silas and I have kept in touch over the years.
 He is a free-spirited creative whose photography captures the true essence of South Africa and he knows Cape Town and its surrounding areas well.
 I'm excited to have Silas share his invaluable insight with the travelJewels community because locals always know best!

-Here is a variety of non-traditional South Africa itinerary ideas from a local!
+Here are a variety of non-traditional South Africa itinerary ideas from a local!

 Tell us a little about yourself.